Tile drainage: Social and ecological effects of tile drainage

 Ecologically, the expansion of drainage systems has had tremendous negative effects.
 Hundreds of thousands of wetland species experienced significant population declines as their habitat was increasingly fragmented and converted to other uses.
 Although market hunting within the Central Flyway was a contributing factor in the decline of many waterfowl species' numbers in the early decades of the twentieth century, loss of breeding habitat to agricultural expansion is certainly the most significant.
-Early maps of midwestern states depict many lakes and marshes that are either nonexistent or significantly reduced in area today.
-Channelization, a related process of concentrating and facilitating the flow of water from agricultural areas, also contributed to this degradation.
+Early maps of midwestern states depict many lakes and marshes that are nonexistent or significantly reduced in area today.
+Channelization, a related process of concentrating and facilitating water flow from agricultural areas, also contributed to this degradation.

 Tile drainage and the corresponding changes to the landscape - draining wetlands, wet soils, and channelizing streams – have contributed to more erosive rivers.
 This response of rivers due to drainage is the result of shortening the residence time of water on the landscape.
-For example, precipitation used to be held in wetlands and in/on the surface of soils, continuously evaporating or being used via transpiration of plants.
-Water would slowly drain through the landscape and eventually drain to rivers.
-The process of tile drainage, used to dry soils quickly and efficiently, results in an efficient transmission of water to the river – so efficient, in fact, that higher volumes of water are delivered to rivers.
+For example, precipitation used to be held in wetlands and in/on the surface of soils, continuously evaporating or being used via the transpiration of plants.
+Water would slowly drain through the landscape and eventually drain into rivers.
+The process of tile drainage, used to dry soils quickly and efficiently, results in an efficient transmission of water to the river – so efficient that higher volumes of water are delivered to rivers.
 The effect of higher volumes of water is more energy in water - the dynamic equilibrium state that rivers existed in for centuries (slowly changing shape and continuously transporting limited sediment) was, and currently is, out of balance.
-The result of this loss of equilibrium is extreme amounts of bank erosion which results in over-burdensome sediment loads and critical impacts to natural environments and riverine habitats.
+This loss of equilibrium results in extreme amounts of bank erosion, which results in over-burdensome sediment loads and critical impacts on natural environments and riverine habitats.